 Although board certified in the entire spectrum of plastic surgery, Dr. Revis has chosen to focus his practice on cosmetic plastic surgery, which he practices exclusively.
 Within that spectrum, he has developed a special interest in breast augmentation and its potential problems.
 Breast augmentation surgery — both new and revisionary procedures — are the most common procedures performed by Dr. Revis (400-450 breast implant procedures each year).
 In the interest of your safety, he only performs surgery in a fully accredited ambulatory surgery center or a local hospital with M.D. anesthesiologists.

-Breast augmentation, also known as augmentation mammoplasty, is a surgical procedure to enhance the size and shape of a womanís breasts.
-More than 400,000 women chose to undergo breast augmentation in 2007, making it the second most popular cosmetic procedure in the United States after liposuction.
+Breast augmentation, also known as augmentation mammoplasty, is a surgical procedure to enhance the size and shape of a woman's breasts.
+Approximately 400,000 women choose to undergo breast augmentation in the United States each year, making it the second most popular cosmetic procedure in the United States after liposuction.
 There are many reasons a woman may pursue breast augmentation:

 Breast augmentation is among the plastic surgery procedures with the highest patient satisfaction ratings.
 Many women experience an immediate improvement in their self-esteem and discover a greater self-confidence.
 In a recent study, 90% of breast augmentation patients responded that they undertook the procedure to improve the way they feel about themselves, and respondents overwhelmingly cited themselves as the primary motivator in their decision to have breast augmentation surgery (94%).
 In addition, many women find greater access to different clothing styles and fashions following breast augmentation.